MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-site-authentication.md

 Now your users can sign in, register, or redeem an invitation to your site using Microsoft Entra ID B2C.

-You can preview this functionality by visiting a portal and selecting **Sign In**, then select **Microsoft Entra ID B2C**.
+You can preview this functionality by visiting a portal and selecting **Sign In**, then select **Azure AD B2C**.
 The default Microsoft Entra B2C sign-in screen will appear.

 :::image type="content" source="media/tutorial/azure-ad-b2c.png" alt-text="Microsoft Entra ID B2C.":::